spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

   ``[consumer_key], [key], and [secret] tokens: API key = '[consumer_key]:[key]:[secret]'``

-  You can obtain a [MAAS API key](https://maas.io/docs/how-to-manage-user-accounts#heading--api-key) from MAAS.
+  You can obtain a [MAAS API key](https://maas.io/docs/how-to-manage-user-accounts#heading--api-key) from either the MAAS CLI or the UI.

   <br />